jesyspa/snakt-design/Design/Error Reporting/conditional-effetcs.md

     return (x == null)
 }
 ```
-This contract may not be satisfied due to a contradiction.
+This contract may not be satisfied.
 We return `true` when `x` is equal to null, therefore,
 the implication’s premises hold.
-But, since `null \not\in Int` then the conclusion does not hold, leading to a
+But, since `null !is Int` then the conclusion does not hold, leading to get a `false`
-contradiction.
+implication.

 ---
 Type: Empty returns with type assertion